 Llewellyn, G., McConnell, D., Grace-Dunn, R., & Dibden, M. (1998) Parents with Intellectual Disability and Older Children: Strategies for Support Workers.
 Melbourne: Victorian Government Department of Human Services.
-This report can be downloaded from the following site: State Government of Victoria, Aust., Dept of Human Resources, Disability Services.

 There are increasing numbers of parents with intellectual disability in Australia and more of these parents are continuing to parent their children into the primary and high school years.
 All parents of children 9 - 12 years of age face increased expectations to conform to social and cultural mores, for example, enforcing discipline, effectively communicating with their children, preventing anti-social behaviour, and assisting their children to achieve academically, and thus the task of parenting this age group is a challenging one for all.